cortex-js/cortexjs.io/docs/compute-engine/05-guide-canonical-form.md

 <Intro>
 Many mathematical objects can be represented by several equivalent expressions.
+A **canonical form** is a unique representation of an object that is chosen as the standard representation.
 </Intro>

 For example, the expressions in each row below represent the same mathematical